- You are in Planning

 Planning application on the former Tumbledown Dick public house

-Having considered the report, agenda and presentations from both objectors to, and supporters of the applications, the Development Control Committee at their meeting of 9 October resolved to grant planning permission and advertisement consent for the change of use and conversion of the Tumbledown Dick to a combined class A3/A5 (restaurant/takeaway).
+Having considered the report, agenda and presentations from both objectors to, and supporters of the applications, the Development Control Committee at its meeting of 9 October resolved to grant planning permission and advertisement consent for the change of use and conversion of the Tumbledown Dick to a combined class A3/A5 (restaurant/takeaway).

 Audio from the meeting